denverskylines/duasamericas/README.md

 # Duas Americas Inc
-Founded by Aslan Varoqua (Boca Raton, FL) and Daniel Vieria (Sao Paulo), Duas Americas Inc is an American multinational corporation that provides business consulting, information technology and outsourcing services.
-It has its headquarters in Boca Raton, FL.
+Founded by Aslan Varoqua and Daniel Vieria, Duas Americas Group Inc is an American multinational corporation that provides consulting, software solutions, and network analytics & forensics services.
+It has its headquarters in Denver, Colorado.